joelmoxley/founder-playbook/V. Tech + Product/03 - IP - Filing Strategy/02 - EoE - IP Filing Strategy/md/01 - Halotechnics Patent Portfolio Overview.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Halotechnics - This example of patent portfolio shows how to categorize and document all patents held under a given entitity.
+Halotechnics - This example of patent portfolio shows how to categorize and document all patents held under a given entitity.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)